dubi253/CPT111Homework/README.md

 # CPT111Homework
 To record my personal progress through studying the CPT111 course.
-## CAUTION: All content of this repository is prohibited for any purpose related to academic plagiarism.
-I do not take responsibility for the purpose of anyone accessing this repository.
+## <font color='red'> CAUTION: By viewing any of the java code files in this repository, you are deemed to have pledged not to use the contents of this repository for any purpose related to academic plagiarism or commercial use. </font>